V-Squared/V-Squared.github.io/diy/compare/missing-standard.md

 title: The Missing PC Standard
 subtitle: White Paper on benefits of the new PC Standard and comparison to current standards
 abstract: >
    This white paper compares the new *PC standard* V² Modular PC to the current All-In-One, Desktop and Mini PC standards, respectively pointing out the lack thereof.
-In that comparison the reason of being for the new PC standard becomes obvious as it fills a gap not covered by the current standards.
+The reason of being for the new PC standard becomes obvious as it fills a gap not covered by the current standards.
 issueNo: 209
 contents:
    - name: Solving Problems